civboot/civboot/README.md

 This project is NOT an attempt to "do this at home."
-Creating the first Civboot will no doubt require millions of dollars and the efforts of thousands of individuals to design, experiment, document and simplify a huge range of technologies which cross an extremely broad range of disciplines.
+Creating the first Civboot will no doubt require millions of dollars and the efforts of thousands of individuals to design, experiment, document and simplify a huge number of technologies which cross an extremely broad range of disciplines.
 The first Civboot will likely be made "distributed" (if it is ever made at all) -- with teams from all over the world sending their products to each other,